Fadhyoung/elitech-instalite/README.md

-# 🚀 Laravel Blade App with Vite, Tailwind, and SQLite
+# 🚀 InstaLite Laravel Blade App with Vite, Tailwind, and mysql

 This project is a Laravel Blade application that uses Vite, Tailwind CSS, and Alpine.js for a modern frontend stack.
-It uses SQLite for simple local development.
+It uses mysql for simple local development.

 ---